What are Held to Maturity Securities?

 - Held to maturity securities bite into the company’s liquidity.
 Since companies make the commitment to hold these securities until maturity, they cannot really count on these securities to be sold f cash is needed in the short term.

-- As discussed above, the returns on these securities are pre-determined, meaning that while there is downside protection, there is no upside potential.
+- As discussed above, the returns on these securities are pre-determined, meaning that while there is downside protection, there is limited upside potential.
 If financial markets generally go up, the company’s returns will not be positively affected.

 The biggest difference between held to maturity securities and the other security types mentioned above is in their accounting treatment.
 As opposed to being recorded and updated on the company’s balance sheet according to the security’s fair market value, held to maturity securities are recorded at their original purchase cost.
-It means that from one accounting period to another, the value of the securities on the company’s balance sheet will remain constant.
+This means that from one accounting period to another, the value of the securities on the company’s balance sheet will remain constant.

 Any gains or losses resulting from changes in interest rates (for bonds and other debt instruments) will be recorded when the securities reach maturity.
 Below is an example of how a 2-year bond will appear on a company’s balance sheet: